Azure/Spark-Operationalization-On-Azure/README.md

 ## Jupyter notebook

 Jupyter is running on the DSVM at https://&lt;machine-ip-address&gt;:8000.
 Open Jupyter in a browser and sign in.
 The user name and password are the those that you configured for the DSVM.
 Note that you will receive a certificate warning that you can safely click through.
-#

 ### Run the Notebook

 The notebooks are located in the **AzureML** folder.

+**Note**: There are notebooks for both the RRS and Batch web service scenarios.
+Jupyter does not allow multiple notebooks to be running at the same time.
+Once you have finished with one scenario, stop the notebook before starting the next one.
+To stop the notebook:

+* If you are still in the notebook, select **File** and then click **Close and Halt**.
+* Otherwise, open the azureml folder, click the checkbox to select the notebook and then click **Shutdown**.

 ### Deploying an RRS web service

 To run the RRS scenario, open the realtimewebservices.ipynb notebook and follow the provided instructions to train, save, and deploy a model as an RRS web service.
 The notebook contains instructions for deploying to the DSVM and for deployment to a production environment using ACS.

 ### Deploying the Batch web service

-You can operationalize your model as a batch web service in 2 environments through our private preview offering.
+You can operationalize your model as a batch web service in two environments through our private preview offering.

 1. Author your model and deploy the web service within a provisioned Data Science VM using the AzureML CLI.
 You will use this option in a dev/test or local environment when you are testing out your web service.
 2. Author your model and deploy the web service on a provisioned HDInsight Spark2.0 cluster.
-Yuu will use this option when you're ready to deploy your web service to production.
-In this case your Azure ML CLI may be installed on your local Linux or Windows machine and you will be executing the CLI commands in a cluster environment
+You will use this option when you're ready to deploy your web service to production.
+In this case you can install Azure ML CLI on your local Linux or Windows machine and execute the CLI commands in a cluster environment

 #### Deploying the Batch web service on a DSVM

-Look for the food_inspections.ipynb in the AzureML folder[provide folder name].
+To run the Batch scenario, open Jupyter in a browser and sign in.
+The user name and password are the those that you configured for the DSVM.
+Ipen  the azureml folde and then click on the food_inspections.ipynb notebook.
 You can also find this sample file in the git repo.

-To run the Batch scenario, open the food_inspections.ipynb notebook and follow the provided instructions to train and save your model and create a Batch web service that makes predictions on a given set of data using the model.
+Follow the provided instructions to train and save your model and create a Batch web service that makes predictions on a given set of data using the model.

 #### Deploying the Batch web service on an HDInsight Cluster